ngogb02/CS50P-Final-Project/README.md

     if __name__ == "__main__":
     main()
 ```
+### test_project.py
+As the name suggest, the test_project.py is used to test all of the functions stated in project.py.
+Note that you do not have to delete or adjust the 'inventory.json' and 'classes.py' prior to running the test because the initial functions will clear all of the contents from those two files.
+Also, at the end of the test, those 2 files will not contain anything, as if they were fresh prior to any user input or like it was launched for the first time by a user.

+When you run this test, all information currently on the 'inventory.json' and 'classes.py' will be wiped.
+Devs are free to create 'test_inventory.json' and 'test_classes.py' to do their own test without interferring into the existing json database.

 ### inventory.json
 As mentioned in project.py, this file is the database that houses all the information about the category, items, and its attributes.
 When the GUI display the information, that information is from this database, the inventory.json.
 When the user create an item, that item is written into this inventory, and when a user remove an item, that item is removed fromt his database.